-Text messages will often get through when voice calls will not.

-Data services at cell sites are often disabled during an emergency.

-Cell sites and associated hardware must survive the disaster.
+- Text messages will often get through when voice calls will not. - Data services at cell sites are often disabled during an emergency. - Cell sites and associated hardware must survive the disaster.

+Commercial Broadband for our Smartphones has similar problems!

 Rapidly Deployable Cell Sites